destiny-evidence/destiny-repository/docs/procedures/robot-automation.rst

 Context
 -------

-Robot automations allow :doc:`Batch Enhancement Requests <requesting-batch-enhancements>` to be automatically dispatched based on criteria on incoming references or enhancements.
+Robot automations allow :doc:`Enhancement Requests <requesting-batch-enhancements>` to be automatically triggered based on criteria on incoming references or enhancements.
 This is achieved through a :attr:`percolator query <libs.sdk.src.destiny_sdk.robots.RobotAutomation.query>` registered by the robot owner in the data repository using the `/enhancement-requests/automations/` endpoint.

-A batch of imports or enhancements will be processed together, meaning that automated robots will receive a single batch request containing all references or enhancements that matched the automation criteria.
+When references or enhancements match the automation criteria, the data repository creates `EnhancementRequest` objects for the matching robots.
+Robots can discover and process work through polling.
+When a robot polls for work, the repository creates a `RobotEnhancementBatch` on-demand containing available pending enhancements for that robot, up to a configurable batch size limit.

 Percolation
 -----------